freddolino-lab/ShapeME/README.md

         <ref_fasta> \
         <out_prefix> \
         --wsize <windowsize> \
-        --kfold <foldnum> \
         --nrand 3 \
         --center_metric "height"
 ```

-For each fold, a pair of training and test data sequences will
-be prepared, along with their corresponding input text files
+The above command will create a fasta file of sequences and
-denoting whether each sequence arose from the "positive" set or
+a scores file denoting whether each sequence arose from the "positive" set or
 the "negative" set.
+Using `--nrand 3` will create a fasta file and corresponding
+score file with three times as many sequences in the negative set (score is 0) as those
+in the positive set (score is 1).

 ### Using continuous inputs

-Continuous inputs will be quantized into categories by the `find_motifs.py` script.
+Continuous inputs will be quantized into categories by the `ShapeME.py` script.

 The user must simply create the score file with the continuous scores of interest,
 keeping in mind that the file must have two, tab-separated columns and